-- 7.1 The purposes of the College Fund are defined in section 3(1) of the Act as follows: - (a) For or towards the maintenance and support of the College: - (b) For the education in the College of candidates for ordination: - (c) For the costs of the education of students of all races in such manner and in such places as the General Synod shall from time to time direct so long as such education includes instruction in the principles of the Christian faith. - 7.2 The first two purposes (a) and (b) provide funding for the College of St John the Evangelist ("St John's College") while the final purpose (c) allows funding for the more general education needs of the Church. - 7.3 While there is no priority between each of these purposes, the majority of distributions from the Trust fall under the last general purpose commonly referred to as Section 3(1)(c) funding.
+- 7.1 The purposes of the College Fund are defined in section 3(1) of the Act as follows: - (a) For or towards the maintenance and support of the College: - (b) For the education in the College of candidates for ordination:

+- (c) For the costs of the education of students of all races in such manner and in such places as the General Synod shall from time to time direct so long as such education includes instruction in the principles of the Christian faith. - 7.2 The first two purposes (a) and (b) provide funding for the College of St John the Evangelist ("St John's College") while the final purpose (c) allows funding for the more general education needs of the Church. - 7.3 There is no priority between each of these purposes, however, the majority of distributions from the Trust fall under the last general purpose commonly referred to as Section 3(1)(c) or "3C" funding. - 7.4 Scholarships provided to Lay members of the Church are funded from this last section (and no from the Scholarship Fund) as is detailed below.